jupyter-server/enterprise_gateway/docs/source/kernel-kubernetes.md

 - `KERNEL_MEMORY_LIMIT` - MEMORY Limit
 - `KERNEL_GPUS_LIMIT` - GPUS Limit

-Memory and CPU unit-based on [Kubernetes Official Documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) and GPU is using NVIDIA `nvidia.com/gpu` parameter
+Memory and CPU units are based on the [Kubernetes Official Documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) while GPU is using the NVIDIA `nvidia.com/gpu` parameter.
+The desired units should be included in the variable's value.

+When defined, these variables are then substituted into the appropriate location of the corresponding kernel-pod.yaml.j2 template.

 ### KubernetesProcessProxy
 To indicate that a given kernel should be launched into a Kubernetes configuration, the kernel.json file's `metadata` stanza must include a `process_proxy` stanza indicating a `class_name:` of `KubernetesProcessProxy`.
 This ensures the appropriate lifecycle management will take place relative to a Kubernetes environment.